Skip to content

 value: debug

 By default, DataKit outputs logs to /var/log/datakit/gin.log and /var/log/datakit/log.
-If you do not want to generate log files within the container, add the following environment variables in the datakit.yaml.
+If you do not want to generate log files inside the container, add an environment variable in the datakit.yaml file.

 - name: ENV_LOG